mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

-### Second area of contribution to the research in the field:  A complex view of agency and repertoires development within this research
+### Second area of contribution to the research in the field:  A complex view of agency and repertoires development AND the value of that to contribute to research on DBR / FI etc.

 <!-- - Addressing gaps in the research - The work of Resnick is convincing but lacks theoretical foundations as Papert's ideas were before their time.
 It is of value to align them with more contemporary socio-cultural conceptions, in particular the lens of agency.
 - Also, as agency is seen beyond a individualised property, as participation in a community - as such computational fluency should also be challenged as a individualised approach.